-The saying is true, “More Is More.”
+The saying is true, “More is more.”
 And when it comes to a festive table, twinkling lights and sparkle bring the magic.
 To get that “WOW” factor, you have to think in layers.
 A furry placemat is a great place to start.
 Seen here, Pottery Barn uses two layered and perfectly stacked chargers to set the tableware.
-The center of the table is adorned with two pieces of garland and lights, and using two different style Christmas trees was the perfect way to set the tabletop holiday stage.
-The birch trees light up, and thankfully for the 5-hour timer, I don’t have to worry about turning anything off!
+The center of the table is adorned with two pieces of garland and lights.
+And using two different styles of Christmas trees is the perfect way to set the tabletop holiday stage.
+The birch trees light up, and thankfully for the five-hour timer, I don’t have to worry about turning anything off!
 With Pottery Barn’s help, the Schaffer Chateau is #winning this holiday season!

 Home For The Holidays

 For many years, we traveled back to NYC to celebrate the holidays with family.
-With four kids, two dogs and a house that we’ve waited for years to call our home, it’s a blessing to stay put for once.
-This year, our house was a blank slate, still working with white walls, each space is taking on a more natural holiday palette.
-I love how the earth tones of Pottery Barn’s selection compliment the neutral palette of our home.
+With four kids, three dogs and a house that we’ve waited for years to call our home, it’s a blessing to stay put for once.
+As our home has a neutral slate, I love how the earth tones of Pottery Barn’s selection complement the natural palette of our home.
 From the fur placemats to the natural chargers, birch candles, and various decorative tree options, the simplicity of nature prevails.
 Adding little pops of reds and greens, along with fun lighting really unifies the Christmas look.
-Pottery Barn at Westfield UTC has endless accents that light up and can be put on a timer, so along with natural tones and layered textures, I hope this inspires you to have a merry and bright Christmas this year!
-Comment Below and let me know what you think!
+I hope this inspires you to have a merry and bright Christmas this year!
+Comment below and let me know what you think!